-Investments consist of investments in ordinary shares and securities, and therefore have no fixed maturity date or coupon rate.
-The fair value of the listed, investments designated at fair value through profit or loss has been determined directly by reference to published price quotations in an active market.
-The portfolio is managed by Russell Investments during the year.
+Investments other than term deposits consist of investments in unlisted investment trusts, and therefore have no fixed maturity date or coupon rate.
+The fair value of the investments designated at fair value through profit or loss has been determined directly by reference to price quotations provided by the investment manager.
+The portfolio of unlisted investment trusts is managed by Russell Investments during the year.

-Changes in the net market value of the listed income securities and other investment funds are recognised as fair value changes through profit and loss under the accounting policy AASSB 9 Financial Instruments (Refer to note 3).
-These and any cash accounts held as part of the Fund, provided the Group a net decrease in value of \$119,273 (2019: increase of \$1,070,962).
+Changes in the net market value of investment funds are recognised as fair value changes through profit and loss under the accounting policy AASB 9 Financial Instruments (Refer to note 3).
+These and any cash accounts held as part of the Fund, provided the Group a net increase in value of \$398,540 (2020: decrease of \$119,273).